Annexure J for Passport: Complete 2026 Guide & Format

 An open passport; How to Submit Annexure J for Passport Verification? - TerraTern

-• Book an Appointment: This means first filling out your online passport application form available on the Passport India website and scheduling an appointment at your nearest PSK or POPS.
+• Book an Appointment: First, fill out your online passport application form on the Passport India website, then schedule an appointment at your nearest PSK or POPS.

 • Compile Your Documents: Collect the completed Annexure J form, the application receipt, and all original supporting documents for both spouses (Aadhaar cards, existing passports, address proof, etc.).